-To provide sufficient time for review, the deadline for submitting all curriculum proposals to the appropriate Faculty Senate committees is February 13, 2018 (one week in advance of the February 20 meeting).
+To provide sufficient time for review, the deadline for submitting all curriculum proposals to the appropriate Faculty Senate committees is February 12, 2019 (one week in advance of the February 19 committee meeting).

 To clarify: proposals need not be approved by February 13th.
-Instead, they simply need to be routed by that date to one of the four Faculty Senate-level curriculum committees: Graduate Studies (for graduate programs/courses); General Education Committee (for D, LACC, Q or W designations); Honors Committee (for honors courses); or Curriculum Committee (for all other programs/courses).
+Instead, they simply need to be routed by that date to one of the four Faculty Senate-level curriculum committees: Graduate Studies (for graduate programs/courses); General Education Committee (for the General Education program); Honors Committee (for honors courses); or Curriculum Committee (for all other programs/courses).